- About us

 More than 70% of listed companies that represent some of the world’s largest carbon-polluters, alongside most of their external auditors, are not fully accounting for climate-related risks in financial statements.
 This is despite significant financial risks faced from the climate crisis and net-zero pledges made by many.

-The PRI welcomed the proposed processes and made two recommendations, suggesting to maximise user and preparer input and to engage with and contribute to global sustainability reporting initiatives.
+The PRI welcomes the proposed processes and recommends maximising user and preparer input and engaging with and contributing to global sustainability reporting initiatives.

-The PRI welcomed the IFRS Foundation’s proposal for a Sustainability Standards Board, and recommended that this cover all sustainability topics, build on existing initiatives and adopt a modular approach to harmonisation that recognise the different perspectives and needs across jurisdictions and stakeholders.
+The PRI welcomes the IFRS Foundation’s proposal for a Sustainability Standards Board, and recommends that this covers all sustainability topics, builds on existing initiatives and adopts a modular approach to harmonisation that recognises the different perspectives and needs across jurisdictions and stakeholders.

 ‘Driving meaningful data throughout markets’ is a key PRI Blueprint target.
 It aims to enable the flow of reliable and comparable data from corporations through the investment chain to beneficiaries and clients.
 Investors state that ESG is a particular concern.
 They regularly report to the PRI that a lack of ...